-If you have noticed these behavioral changes, or any physical changes related to drug use, it is important to get yourself or your loved one help for an addiction.
+If you have noticed these behavioral changes or any physical changes related to drug use, it is important to get yourself or your loved one help for an addiction.
 Findlay Recovery Center can support individuals struggling with prescription drug addictions.

 Reach Out to the Team Today at Findlay Recovery Center

 At Findlay Recovery Center we use the best evidence-based therapeutic treatments in combination with unique and alternative therapies that provide a well-rounded program for rehabilitation.
-Using Cognitive Behavioral Therapy in combination with movement and creative arts therapies, our clients can work on centering and focusing their mind on rehabilitation.
+Using Cognitive Behavioral Therapy in combination with movement and creative arts therapies, our clients can work on centering and focusing their minds on rehabilitation.